mutasim77/lets-build-x/README.md

 comprehension of the underlying principles. 🪄

 ## Projects 📜
-- [Testing Library] -  JS Testing Library - for those who want to understand the inner workings of testing libraries.
+- [Testing Library](https://github.com/mutasim77/lets-build-x/tree/master/testing-library) -  JS Testing Library - for those who want to understand the inner workings of testing libraries.

+### Contributing 🔗
+🌟 Your contributions are welcome!
+Check our [guide](https://github.com/mutasim77/lets-build-x/blob/master/.github/CONTRIBUTING.md) and join the collaboration!